 These are able to enter the human and animal bodies, especially in the brain, and often cause health problems.
 Removing them is not easy when the physical bodies are ill, as are all of them.

 The Importance of Parasites, And How To Remove All Of Them.
-Most people have some parasitic infections!
-That is our experience.
-Here are the issues with parasites that make them a difficult area of pathology:
+Most people have parasitic infections!
+This is our experience.
+Here are some issues with parasites that make them a difficult area of pathology:

 1. Most people have them.
 One does not have to travel to an unclean area of the planets, for example, to contract the infection.
 Today, food is shipped around the world daily.
 Parasites can also easily live in some drinking water supplies, and elsewhere.